francESCOBAR99/InternetTechnology_project/README.md

 ### Scenario

-PizzaRP (Pizzeria Reference Project) is the smallest possible and lightweight demonstration tool allowing the pizzaiolo (Role: Admin) to manage its pizza catalog.
+FHNW Thrift is a online markeplace for students at FHNW to resale studying material and other things.

 ### User Stories
-1. As an Admin, I want to have a Web app to use on different mobile devices and desktop computers.
+1. As a user I want to create offers for my fellow students.
-2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
+2. As a user I want to filter offers by my preferences.
-3. As an Admin, I want to use list views to explore and read my business data.
+3. As a user I want to report suspicious offers to avoid getting scammed.
-4. As an Admin, I want to use edit and create views to maintain my business data.
+4. As a user I want to delete my offers, so that I do not get contacted anymore after my offer is sold.
-5. As an Admin, I want to log-in so that I can authenticate myself.
+5. As a user I want to contact a seller when I am insterested in a product.
-6. As a User, I want to use list views so that I can access public pages.
+6.
-7. (Optional) As a User, I want to authenticate myself so that I can read my personal and confidential data.
+7.

 ### Use Case